MiaFrey/SustainableFinanceH2/README.md

 Table 5: Summary statistics
 ```

-In theory, firms with a higher carbon intensity have a higher return since carbon-intensive firms are perceived as riskier, and hence the investor wants to be compensated for the additional risk taken [@bib:return-emission].
+In theory, firms with a higher carbon intensity have a higher return since carbon-intensive firms are perceived as riskier, and hence the investor wants to be compensated for the additional risk taken [[10]](#10).
 In this exercise, the firms in the top tercile with the highest carbon intensity values are excluded.
 Hence, theoretically the firms with the highest average return disappear and the new portfolio will have a lower return.
 The same holds for volatility.
 As explained in Question 2, a firm with a high carbon intensity will have higher volatility.
 Yet, this is not what we find upon analysing the summary statistics.
 In Tble [5a] the annual average return is 0.047 and the volatility 0.154 but in [5b] the return is bigger (0.067) but the volatility (0.149) is smaller.
 Even though the minimum return got smaller (-0.157 \> -0.132) but the maximum one only slightly bigger (0.126 \< 0.153).
 Thus, the 50 randomly selected firms did not have a positive correlation between carbon intensity and return.
 This must be due to chance as they were selected from a large pool of possible firms.
 All of these points can also be observed in Figure [16].

 Furthermore, one also observes that the Sharpe ratio increases after the exclusion of the most polluting companies (0.227 \< 0.364).
 This measure of risk-adjusted return shows that it is more interesting to invest in the minimum variance portfolio with the exclusion.
 Yet, it remains lower than 1.
 The potential gain generated is therefore not high enough to compensate for the risk taken by investing, even though this is rare to find.
 Finally, by omitting the top tercile of the polluting companies, the overall carbon intensity of the portfolio decreases drastically.
 In [Homework 1](https://github.com/MiaFrey/SustainableFinanceH1) the portfolio had a carbon intensity of 111.591 tCO2e/mln$ versus \"only\" 31.9005 tCO2e/mln$ in Homework 2.
 It decreased by more than one third since by excluding the top tercile of polluters one excludes more than a third of the emissions.